 UNE considers whether there is a real risk that the asylum seeker will be persecuted in future.
-Even if an asylum seeker has experienced abuse or threats in his/her home country, we may find that it will not be dangerous for him/her to return.
+Even if an asylum seeker has experienced abuse or threats in his/her home country, we may find that it is safe for him/her to return.

 In the majority of asylum cases we process, we uphold UDI's decision.
-In 2016 UNE granted a permit in 8 % of the cases.
-Many cases are rejected because we do not believe in the asylum seeker's statement, other cases are rejected because we believe it will not be dangerous to return to the home country.
+In 2020 UNE granted a permit in 16 % of the cases.
+Many cases are rejected because we do not believe in the asylum seeker's statement, other cases are rejected because we believe it will be safe to return to the home country.

 What do we consider?